 |Impact Resistance||1 meter||1 meter|

 |Water Resistance||IPX7 (waterproof 1 meter for 30 minutes)||IPX7 (waterproof 1 meter for 30 minutes)|

 According to a customer service representative, Streamlight uses pulse width modulation (PWM) as its standard method of dimming LED flashlights.

 Independent testing of flashlights is desperately needed in the tactical, outdoor and personal protection industries.
 This is one of the functions that I hope I serve with GunsHolstersAndGear.com.

-My testing of Streamlight flashlights have generally shown them to be reliable and suggestive that the company is adhering closely to the voluntary FL1 standard.
+My testing of Streamlight flashlights has generally shown them to be reliable and suggestive that the company is adhering closely to the voluntary FL1 standard.

 Past performance is not a reliable predictor of future quality, however.
 So, I test every all lights and report the results equally.
 Read more on my flashlight testing here.

 Streamlight rated the original ProTac HL as having 600 lumens total light output.
 The company rated the runtime as 1 hour 15 minutes on the high output mode.
 These numbers were determined through ANSI/NEMA FL1 standardized testing.

 Unfortunately, the FL1 standard is flawed from the standpoint of it can be easily gamed by unscrupulous companies.

 Per the standard, the output is essentially the peak output while the runtime is the amount of time that passes until the output slips to just 10% of the peak.
 These numbers do not tell you how long you can expect to receive a specified output.